Computer mice

 There are two main kinds of mice and they do this job in two

-different ways, either with a moving rubber ball or with LED optics.
+different ways, either using a rolling rubber ball (in a ball-type mouse) or by bouncing

 How a ball computer mouse works